phacce/halagram-captain-ms-cli/README.md

 -m User or --model User => this sets the model name

--f no or --folder no => this tells the app not to create the service in its own directory
+-f no or --folder no => this tells the app not to create the service in its own separate directory
 ```